IridioCapital/Mida/README.md

 **Would you like to honor our efforts?
 If so, you can leave a star on GitHub :star:.
 Thank you!**

 ### Languages
-Mida can be used with TypeScript and JavaScript on [Node.js](https://nodejs.org) and can be additionally enhanced through C++ or [AssemblyScript](https://www.assemblyscript.org) modules for near-native performance.
+Mida is used with JavaScript/TypeScript on [Node.js](https://nodejs.org) and can be additionally enhanced through C++.
 [Why JavaScript/TypeScript?](#why-javascripttypescript)

 ### Platforms